rccyx/vault-mcp/README.md

 }
 ```

 > If you prefer pinning to a specific docker image build (e.g. 20250413-165732), use that tag instead of latest.
-Browse available versions on [Docker Hub](https://hub.docker.com/r/ashgw/vault-mcp/tags).
+Browse available versions on [Dockerhub](https://hub.docker.com/r/ashgw/vault-mcp/tags).

 Once added, you can use prompts like: